ansys/pyacp/version/dev/_sources/user_guide/howto/file_management.rst.txt

 Loading input files
 ~~~~~~~~~~~~~~~~~~~

-To load an input file, pass the file path on your local machine to the
+To load an input file, pass its path on your local machine to the
 :meth:`.import_model` method:

 .. doctest::